GammaRBurst/PathfinderUtilities/README.md

 * __Creatures in the table__: How many rows (at most) will the generated table have.
 0 indicates to list every creature.
 * __Dice colum__: Used if you want to roll a die to select a creature.
 0 indicates to remove the dice column.
 * __CR increase__: A double slider to select how big is the CR of a group compared to the CR of a member of this group (the strongest for mixed groups).
+* __Sorting options__: You can choose to sort the results _by CR and then MR_, or _alphabetically_.
+If you choose both, the alphabetical filter is applied to the creature that share the same _CR_ and _MR_.
+If you choose neither, the order is completely random.

 All checkboxes, except those in the last panel, have a triple value.
 An unchecked box means that the property is indifferent, i.e. it can be present or absent.
 A green tick means the property must be present, the search mode is further defined by the selection mode (__AND__, __OR__, __XOR__), if available.
 A red cross means that the property has to be absent.